New Kaiko Exchange Ranking Report

 November 9th, 2023

 On November 9th, Kaiko participated in the Crypto Market Integrity Coalition‘s policy forum on data standards.
-While the roundtable was off-the-record, the below summarizes Kaiko’s perspective on standards and the importance of data providers.
+While the roundtable was off-the-record, the below summarizes Kaiko’s perspective on standards and the importance of crypto data providers.

 The cryptocurrency industry has long had a data problem.